1600 Grand Avenue

 Job: Sustainability Assistant - GHG Emissions

-Who I am: I am a rising sophomore from Hanoi, Vietnam.
-I plan to major in Environmental Studies but I’m also interested in Biology as well as Japanese.
+Who I am: I am a sophomore from Hanoi, Vietnam, majoring in Environmental Studies with a Biology emphasis.
 My main sustainability interests are renewable energy, waste management, and sustainable living.
-This summer, I am compiling data for Macalester’s Greenhouse Gas Emissions report for the fiscal year 2015-2016.
-I also help out with Free Swap and some other small projects.
+I am currently compiling data for Macalester’s Greenhouse Gas Emissions report for the 2015-2016 fiscal year to see how close we are to our Carbon Neutral by 2025 goal.
+When I am not looking at the computer screen, I can be found organizing Free Swap, the little corner in Kagin where you exchange stuffs for free.

 Shintaro Iwai ‘18